prathimacode-hub/ML-ProjectKart/Advertisement Success Prediction/Model/README.md

     Accuracy of testing data: 70.0
  ```

- By using Decission Tree I got
+ By using K Nearest Neighbour I got
  ```
     Accuracy of training data: 100.0
-    Accuracy of testing data: 58.13253012048193
+    Accuracy of testing data: 76.4
  ```

- By using K Nearest Neighbour I got
+  By using Decission Tree I got
  ```
     Accuracy of training data: 100.0
     Accuracy of testing data: 93.60000000000001
  ```

  By using Random Forest Classifier I got
  ```